-Medications - Verbal interview - UK Biobank Assessment Centre
+Medications - Verbal interview - Assessment Centre

 DescriptionThis category contains data obtained through a verbal interview by a trained nurse on prescription medications and includes data on type and number of medications taken.